Luka140/AE4ASM599-ros-gazebo/src/navigate/README.md

 - `yaw_tolerance`: Tolerance for orientation error (yaw), used to determine when the goal orientation is reached.
 - `timeout`: Maximum duration allowed for completing the navigation action.

+#### Avoidance
+A version of the navigation server wiht simple obstacle avoidance is also available, this version is identical to the normal NAvPoseServer but subscribes to the lidar pointcloud.

 ### NavPoseClient

 The NavPoseClient node allows external clients to send navigation goal requests to the nav_pose_server action server.
 It sends the desired goal pose to the server and monitors the navigation progress.